MeiVentxx7/StarbucksPythonEDA/README.md

   **4. Average Caffeine Content in Each Beverage Category**

        ```
-         # Look at the column and preprocess it for analysis frist
+         # Look at the column and preprocess it for analysis first

          # Rename the column
            df.rename(columns = {'Caffeine (mg)':'Caffeine'}, inplace=True)